 Four Seasons Health Care’s Dementia Care Framework is a unique step forward in the personalisation of care.
 It has purpose-designed technology to support care teams to audit each resident’s physical condition, clinical needs, dietary requirements as well as their psychological and emotional condition and their day to day experience, so that care can be adjusted to their changing needs.
 It is being rolled out to all Four Seasons homes as each one completes the training and accreditation process.
 Training in the new approach includes a simulated experience of dementia, with the sensory and cognitive impairments, difficulties with communicating, perplexity when performing simple tasks and the emotional effects that may follow.
 This gives the team at Sunbridge an understanding of the condition and an insight into the perspective of the person living with dementia.

-Residents, relatives and the care team at Churchfield Care Home in Mansfield had a ‘flipping’ good time as they tucked into some lovely pancakes.
+Residents, relatives and the care team at Bon Accord Care Home in Hove welcomed Poppy a Sheltie dog into the home.